kubemq-io/MSSQL.Abstractions/README.md

 - Size - Optional, represent the size assign to the SQLParameter.
 If left omitted will be filled by a default value.
 - Value - Optional, represent the value assign to the SQLParameter.
 - ParameterDirection - Mandatory, represent the direction of the System.Data.ParameterDirection.
-- StreamParameters - Mandatory, in case of Reader Requests, this class will contain custom parameters of stream requests.

 Initialize KubeMQSqlParameter Input from code:
 ```C#